Love In Absentia

 Light Years will be design-driven, as both Coleman and Zee have practical experience in the use of craftsman materials to create functional objects of whimsical beauty.

 With Zombie Nation, Ezra Li Eismont explores his interest in image and identity, as well as the cult of fame and pop culture.
 He uses the zombie as a metaphor for the battle over free will: a person whose spirit is trapped in darkness, unable to find his voice.
 This exhibition is a cry for all to find their own light and spirit, and bring it into being.
-It coincides with the release of Eismont's limited edition full-color art book of the same name, which was successfully funded by a Kickstarter campaign.
+It coincides with the release of Eismont's limited edition full-color art book of the same name.

 Each of the artists in Otherworldly has a unique perspective on society that manifests itself in a distinctive visual language that, while representational, is hardly realistic.
 Exhibiting collectively, these four painters will certainly take the viewer to another mindset.